llvm/llvm-project/llvm/docs/LangRef.rst

 implementation defined, the optimizer can't do the latter.
 The former is challenging as many commonly expected properties, such as ``ptrtoint(v)-ptrtoint(v) == 0``, don't hold for non-integral types.
 Similar restrictions apply to intrinsics that might examine the pointer bits, such as :ref:`llvm.ptrmask<int_ptrmask>`.

-In particular, it's not correct to infer `align` attributes for such pointers based on examining their bits and frontends must ensure that all `align` attributes represent the conservative alignment valid for every possible representation of the pointer.
+The alignment information provided by the frontend for a non-integral pointer (typically using attributes or metadata) must be valid for every possible representation of the pointer.

 .. _globalvars: